- Home

 Is pollution in Chile that bad?
 What can I do if I can not bear pollution?

 The pollution is higher in July, during winter.
-And there are a few days during winter where it is really problematic, during which it is recommended not to go outside.
+And there are a few days during winter when it is really problematic, during which it is recommended not to go outside.